intersystems-ib/OpenCode/README.md

 This project is just an attempt to implement a feature to serialize objects (persistent or just registered) with **two main goals in mind** :

-1. Avoid the need of changing the class definition if there are changes in naming of serialized properties or even in the criteria to serialize the object
+1. Avoid the need of changing the class definition if there are changes in the names of serialized properties or even in the criteria to serialize the object
 2. Being able to serialize/deserialize to/from  multiple formats (JSON, CSV, XML, custom,…), also _without touching the class definition itself_.

 ### How to get universal serialization feature in your classes